PhD - Columbia University 1988

 - Alvin Earle Outstanding Health Science Educator Award, 2001

-Dr. Norgren is the Director of a project funded by the National Center for Research Resources and the Office of Research Infrastructure Programs (ORIP) of the National Institutes of Health.
-His research is currently focused on the use of nonhuman primate genomics to better understand human genetic disease.
-Methods include Next Generation Sequencing and Bioinformatics.
+Dr. Norgren's research is currently focused on the use of nonhuman primate genomics to better understand human genetic disease.
 Work in the Norgren Laboratory resulted in a novel approach to the production of the Rhesus Macaque GeneChip, a device for measuring the expression of tens of thousands of genes at the same time.
 You can read more about how the rhesus genechip was invented here: "Novel approach results in first-ever rhesus macaque whole-genome array".
-Ongoing projects include a new assembly of the rhesus genome using NextGen sequencing and SNP discovery.
+Ongoing projects include a new assembly and annotation of the rhesus genome in collaboration with Drs.
+Aleksey Zimin, James Yorke and other investigators.
 This work was recently highlighted in the cover story for the November issue of Genome Technology: 'The Other Primates'.
 For more information on current research in the Norgren Lab check out the Lab webpage.

 - Research Career Development Award (KO4), The National Institutes of Health, 1995